xuankimtran/docs-1/pages/katalon-studio/docs/how-to-test-different-locales-with-desired-capabilities.md

 After defining Test Case Variables, we override default language settings in Chrome by using Configured Desired Capabilities.
 You can learm more about this here: [Configured Desired Capabilities](https://docs.katalon.com/katalon-studio/docs/introduction-to-desired-capabilities.html#passing-desired-capabilities-at-runtime)

 - Switch to the Script tab of your Test Case.
-- Copy and paste the below code into your script test.
+- Copy and paste the below code into your test script.
 With this code, you can manipulate the locales of the testing browsers.

 ```groovy